AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/home.md

 # Commerce Integration Framework on AEM as a Cloud Service {#commerce-guide}

-This page lists the self-help resources regarding Commerce on AEM as a Cloud Service.
+This page lists the self-help resources regarding Commerce Integration Framework on AEM as a Cloud Service.

 ## Key Commerce Articles {#key-articles}